abalbastrem/conwaysGameOfLife_javascript/README.md

 # Conway's GameOfLife
 ** Done in javascript, css and html **

-Conway's game of life is a *zero-player game*, that means, a game that plays itself based on an initial setup.
+Conway's game of life is a *zero-player game*, that is, a game that plays itself based on an initial setup.

-Click on any cells to switch them black (*'live'*) or white (*'dead'*).
+Click on any cells to switch them to black (*'live'*) or white (*'dead'*).
 Once you are happy with the initial setup, specify the amount of generations you wish to see executed, press the *Start* button, sit back and enjoy the mathematical beauty of Life.

 <br>